Scaling properties of scale-free networks in degree-thresholding renormalization flows: Results and Discussion

-where $N\left(\mathcal{K}_{T}\right)$ is the size of the subnetwork $G(\mathcal{K}_T)$.
-An interesting result is that the critical exponent implied by these observables of the initial network and its subnetwork is independent of the heterogeneity exponent $\lambda$ and shares the same critical exponent with the BA network, namely, $\alpha \approx 1$, as shown in Fig.~\ref{Fig:3} ($\medcircle$, $\medsquare$, and $\medtriangledown$).
-In this case, different observables' critical exponents are approximately equal.
-Here we give only the results of three topological observables, we confirm the universality of $\alpha = 1$ from another aspect and combine this exponent to predict the largest eigenvalue of the adjacency matrix of large-scale heterogeneous networks (see Fig.~S10~\cite{SM2021}), which usually determines the epidemic spreading threshold of the network.
+where $N\left(\mathcal{K}_{T}\right)$ is the size of the subnetwork $G(\mathcal{K}_T)$, {and $n_{k_T}$ is the relative size of the remaining network after removing nodes $k \leqslant k_T$ from the subnetwork $G(\mathcal{K}_T)$.
+The behavior of the observable $\mathcal{Z}$ is completely determined by the exponent $\alpha^*$ and the scaling function $f$.
+Interestingly,} the scaling exponent of the initial network and its subnetwork is independent of the heterogeneity exponent $\lambda$ and shares the same scaling exponent with the BA network, namely, $\alpha^* \approx 1$, as shown in Fig.~\ref{Fig:7} (red hollow circle, blue hollow square, and green hollow triangle). {In particular, these three topological observables considered here correspond to an approximately identical exponent $\alpha^*$.}

+{Subsequently, we present a possible application: the exponent $\alpha^*$ is obtained by FSS analysis performed on the topological observables, then combined with this exponent to predict the dynamic characteristics of the initial network.
+The reason is that the pure calculation of the network's topology observables (such as the largest degree of the network) is usually a task with low computational complexity.
+In contrast, calculating dynamic observables (such as the eigenvalues of the network) is usually a task with high computational complexity.
+The significance of the scaling exponent, $\alpha^*$, is that we can predict the dynamic characteristics of the initial large-scale network with the help of the subgraph without spending extra time to calculate them separately.
+For example, based on $\alpha^*$ and the subnetwork $G(\mathcal{K}_T)$ of the initial large-scale network $G_0$, we can predict the behavior of the largest eigenvalue of the $G_0$ in the DTR flow, as shown in Fig.~S15.}